FAQ

 SimpleTrigger allows you to schedule jobs to fire every N milliseconds.
 As such, it has to do nothing in particular with respect to daylight savings time in order to "stay on schedule" - it simply keeps firing every N milliseconds.
 Regardless your SimpleTrigger is firing every 10 seconds, or every 15 minutes, or every hour or every 24 hours it will continue to do so.
 However the implication of this which confuses some users is that if your SimpleTrigger is firing say every 12 hours, before daylight savings switches it may be firing at what appears to be 3:00 am and 3:00 pm, but after daylight savings 4:00 am and 4:00 pm.
 This is not a bug

-CronTrigger allows you to schedule jobs to fire at certain moments with respect to a "gregorian calendar".
+CronTrigger allows you to schedule jobs to fire at certain moments with respect to a "Gregorian calendar".
 Hence, if you create a trigger to fire every day at 10:00 am, before and after daylight savings time switches it will continue to do so.
-However, depending on whether it was the Spring or Autumn daylight savings event, for that particular Sunday, the actual time interval between the firing of the trigger on Sundary morning at 10:00 am since its firing on Saturday morning at 10:00 am will not be 24 hours, but will instead be 23 or 25 hours respectively.
+However, depending on whether it was the Spring or Autumn daylight savings event, for that particular Sunday, the actual time interval between the firing of the trigger on Sunday morning at 10:00 am since its firing on Saturday morning at 10:00 am will not be 24 hours, but will instead be 23 or 25 hours respectively.

 There is one additional point users must understand about CronTrigger with respect to daylight savings.
 This is that you should take careful thought about creating schedules that fire between midnight and 3:00 am (the critical window of time depends on your trigger's locale, as explained above).
 The reason is that depending on your trigger's schedule, and the particular daylight event, the trigger may be skipped or may appear to not fire for an hour or two.
 As examples, say you are in the United States, where daylight savings events occur at 2:00 am.
 If you have a CronTrigger that fires every day at 2:15 am, then on the day of the beginning of daylight savings time the trigger will be skipped, since, 2:15 am never occurs that day.
-If you have a CronTrigger that fires every 15 minutes of every hour of every day, then on the day daylight savings time ends you will have an hour of time for which no triggerings occur, because when 2:00 am arrives, it will become 1:00 am again, however all of the firings during the one o'clock hour have already occurred, and the trigger's next fire time was set to 2:00 am
+If you have a CronTrigger that fires every 15 minutes of every hour of every day, then on the day daylight savings time ends you will have an hour of time for which no triggers will occur, because when 2:00 am arrives, it will become 1:00 am again, however all of the firings during the one o'clock hour have already occurred, and the trigger's next fire time was set to 2:00 am

 In summary, all of this makes perfect sense, and should be easy to remember if you keep these two rules in mind: